 - Nutritional health screening; weight management programmes; Irritable Bowel Syndrome (IBS)

-You can contact us to make an appointment or your GP or specialist can write to refer you.
+You can contact us (please select desired location) to make an appointment or your GP or specialist can write to refer you.
 For overseas patients a referral letter may not always be required.

 We ask that you bring any copies of investigations that you have had performed elsewhere as this may prevent repeating some investigations.
 A record of your symptoms can also be very helpful at the first consultation.
 If possible, please download and complete our symptom diary (PDF, 149KB).

 These targeted tests are the basis for most diagnoses – measuring the hormones in your blood, along with other chemical factors, allows us to give you the best guidance possible.

 The most common test includes the measurement of Estradiol, Follicle Stimulating Hormone (FSH), Testosterone, Sex hormone-binding globulin (SHBG), Progesterone and Thyroid Function.

 In addition, we offer screening tests for short and long term wellbeing including “Fit for Fifty” and “Fit for Life.”

 An ultrasound scan is a painless test that uses sound waves to create images of organs and structures inside your body.
 It is a very commonly used test that uses sound waves rather than radiation and it is thought to be very safe.